-The European General Data Protection Regulation (GDPR) was approved on April 14, 2016, by the European Parliament and is effective as of May 25, 2018.
+The European General Data Protection Regulation (GDPR) was approved on April 14, 2016, by the European Parliament and went into effect as of May 25, 2018.
 The GDPR is a regulation on the collection and processing of information related to an individual residing within the European Union (EU).

 The GDPR’s six key principles, as detailed in Article 5 of the legislation, include:

 - Provide full transparency on what data is collected and how data will be used before requesting the individual’s consent.

 - Ensure that collected data is used only for the purposes explicitly specified at the time of collection and consent.

 - Minimize the data collected and utilized solely for the purpose for which it is collected.

 - Ensure that collected data is accurate throughout the chain of processors.

 - Carefully evaluate the duration of how long data is stored, as data must only be stored for as long as necessary to serve its intended purpose and provide users the right to delete their data.

 - Prevent against unauthorized use or accidental loss of data through the deployment of appropriate security measures and adherence to mandatory breach reporting.

 At Articulate, we value our worldwide customer base, your individuality, and your right to privacy.
 As outlined in our Trust Center, security white paper, and security policy, Articulate employs a holistic approach to security.
 We welcome the GDPR as an opportunity to deepen our commitment to data protection.